 ESS6 - Biodiversity Conservation and Sustainable Management of Living Natural Resources.
-The objectives of this standard are to protect and conserve biodiversity and habitats and avoid adverse impacts on biodiversity and habitats because of project activities.
+The objectives of this standard are to protect, conserve biodiversity habitats and avoid adverse impacts on biodiversity habitats because of project activities.
 The following mitigation measures will adhere to comply ESS6.
-No tree cutting has been involved due to existing RoW will be used for rehabilitation work and no rare or endangered aquatic faunal or floral species occurring in the sub-project area.
+No tree cutting has been involved because existing RoW will be used for rehabilitation work and no rare or endangered aquatic faunal or floral species occurring in the sub-project area.
 Furthermore, all of the roads are in a rural area so no wild animals or critical habitats will be impacted.
 The sub-project will pose a minor negative impact on the fauna present in the area.